finnkuusisto/DevTox2D/README.md

 # DevTox2D
 Code and processed data from comparison work to predict developmental neurotoxicty from 3D human tissue models versus 2D human tissue models.
+This work is currently in submission.